binaryphile/rubsh/README.md

     $(Hash myhash := '( [zero]=0 )')

 This way the hash doesn't need a separate declaration at all.
-Bear in mind that it will only generate a locally scoped hash, though.
+Bear in mind that this method only works for local declarations though.

 Conclusion
 ----------